-Now that I have completed the Nikon D750 review, I thought it would be a good time to provide an article with the recommended settings for the camera.
-Just like other Nikon full-frame cameras, the D750 is an advanced camera with many different menus and settings.
-In this article, I want to provide some information on what I personally use and shortly explain what some of the important settings do.
-Please do keep in mind that while these work for me, it does not mean that everyone else should be shooting with exactly the same settings.
+The Nikon D750 is an advanced camera with many different menus and settings, and it can be overwhelming for a lot of photographers at first.
+So, in this article, I want to explain all the camera settings on the Nikon D750 and provide some recommendations for how to set your camera properly.
+Please do keep in mind that while these settings work for me, it does not mean that everyone else should be shooting with exactly the same settings.
 The below information is provided as a guide for those that just want to get started with a basic understanding of the camera and its many features.

 Before going into the camera menu, let’s first get started on the exterior controls.
 The D750 has a lot of menu options, but there are some things that you can only control with external controls.